frontity/docs/docs/guides/how-to-share-a-frontity-theme.md

-# Creating a custom theme for Frontity
+# How to share your Frontity theme

 When you create a Frontity project most of the times you'll end up creating a custom theme:
 - Because you need some specific design and features for your project